-For the past two years, I’ve kept my 2011 Subaru WRX completely stock, a real rarity in the Subaru world.
-The car’s pretty impressive in stock form, but let’s face it, there’s always room for improvement.
+For the past two years, I have kept my 2011 Subaru WRX bone stock, a real rarity in the Subaru world.
+Honestly, the car’s pretty impressive in stock form, but let’s face it, there’s always room for improvement.
 I’m not looking to do a crazy magazine-style project where the car’s off the road for 6-months, but rather some mild upgrades that can be done in my garage over a weekend with a standard set of tools.

 Over the next few months, I’ll be tackling some of these projects and posting the progress on here for all to see..
 Right now, the list includes tint, stereo/speakers, a tune, and possibly some suspension work.
 Nothing too wild, just some subtle tweaks to make an already great car that much better.